Risk-Team/CAVAanalytics/README.md

 simulations.
 Similarly, when path.to.obs is set to W5E5, you are accessing the dataset stored remotely.

+**Please note that only the AFR-22 domain is available as of September 2023.
+Tentatively, we will be releasing one domain per month afterwards**

 ``` r
 library(CAVAanalytics)
   # 1st step